tock/libtock-rs/README.md

     PLATFORM=opentitan cargo rriscv32imc blink # For an OpenTitan board
     ```

     For an unknown platform, you may have to create your own memory layout definition.
-Place the layout definition file at `layout_<platform>.ld` and do not forget to enhance the `tockloader_flags` dispatching section in `flash.sh`.
+Place the layout definition file at `boards/layout_<platform>.ld` and do not forget to enhance the `tockloader_flags` dispatching section in `flash.sh`.
 You are welcome to create a PR, s.t. the number of supported platforms grows.

 ## Using libtock-rs